randoop/randoop/README.txt

 1.1 Prerequites
 ---------------

 Randoop requires Java 5.0 or greater.

 To run system tests, you must be in an Unix-like environment (Linux, Mac OS X, etc.).

 1.2 Compiling Randoop
 ---------------------

+Under Unix:

-From a command prompt, type "make build" under Randoop's home directory (the directory containing this file).
-That's it!
+- From a command prompt, type "make build" under Randoop's home directory (the directory containing this file).
+- If you want to rebuild from scratch, type "make clean" first.
+- The generated classes are placed in bin/ directory.

+Under Eclipse:

-In Eclipse, Randoop compiles out of the box.
+- If you are in Eclipse, Randoop compiles out of the box.
+- The generated classes are also placed in bin/ directory.

 1.3 Running unit and system tests
 ---------------------------------

 From a command prompt, type "make tests" under Randoop's home directory.

-Other useful testing commands:

-all            do everything (build and run test). clean          build from scratch (removes build-related auto-generated files).
+To do everything (build _and_ run all tests), type "make all".

 1.4 Making a new distribution
 -----------------------------